주메뉴 바로가기 본문 바로가기

 edoandriesse@snu.ac.kr

-Welcome to the Geography Department of SNU.
-As South Korea is engaged in other parts of the world it is imperative that 1.
+Welcome to the SNU’s Department of Geography.
+As South Korea maintains relations with countries in many parts of the world it is important that 1.
 Korean students appreciate the world around them and 2. that foreign students have an idea of what is going in Korea.
-In order to achieve both aims I hope that our Geography Department as well SNU in general will continue international academic exchanges with respect to teaching, research and academic outreach.
-I myself teach Geography of Europe and Geography of Asia at undergraduate level and Geopolitics and Geography of Developing Areas at graduate level.
-I with all of you the very best in studying and research our complex, but interesting world.
+In order to achieve both aims I hope that our Department as well SNU in general will continue international academic exchanges with respect to teaching, research and academic outreach.
+I teach Geography of Europe, Geography of Asia, and Geography of Developing areas at undergraduate level and Geopolitics, Environmental Geography, and Geography of Developing Areas at graduate level.
+My research interests are coastal governance, seaweed, remittances, rural development policy, global value chains, poverty reduction, Southeast Asia, Ghana and Tanzania.
+How can we transition to a more inclusive and more sustainable Planet Earth?
+What are the implications of rural-urban migration for both rural and urban areas?
+What options do peripheral, remote communities have for poverty reduction?
+What is the optimal level of decentralization and what is the impact of local politics on socio-economic development?
+How to reduce vulnerability and precarity in middle-income countries?
+How will rural and coastal areas look like in the future?
+These are questions that deserve more attention from academics, practitioners, and policymakers.
+I wish you all of you the very best in studying and researching our complex world.
+Global problems need glocal solutions.

 학력사항